Graham outlines 5 possible ways to outperform the market (but only recommends 2):

-First you need to understand your finances, The word ‘financial’ is often associated with the things you use to spend money on.
+First, you need to understand your finances and eventually come up with the best business finance solutions.
+The word ‘financial’ is often associated with the things you use to spend money on.
 The term ‘savings’ refers to how you plan for your finances and manage your finances for the future more info this site.
 Visit https://www.stocktrades.ca/ to make more money with your stocks.

 Every investor, myself included, has a respect for the Motley Fool.
 They do a great job identifying stocks and they are true investment professionals.
 They are also are exceptional marketers: “The hottest stocks this year!”
 “This stock could be like buying Amazon in 1997!”.

 Graham concedes that buying growth stocks appears to be the easiest way to outperform the market.
 It is intuitive to believe that the fastest growing stocks will continue to sky rocket.
 So why not just get a list of the top 100 best performing stocks, pick out the 10-15 best companies, and let it ride?